-William (Bill) Bond Keightley, born December 17, 1926 was the equipment manager for the University of Kentucky men’s basketball team, a position he held for 47 years until his death on march 31, 2008.
+Bill Keightley was born William Bond Keightly on December 17, 1926, in Lawrenceburg, Kentucky to Bessie Mae Sharp and Asa Porter Keightley.
+Keightley was the equipment manager for the University of Kentucky men's basketball team, a position he held for 47 years until his death on March 31, 2008.
 He was known affectionately to most as “Mr. Wildcat,” and players referred to him as “Mr. Bill” or “Big Smooth.”

 Early Life and Career

 Keightley was an All-State center for now-defunct Kavanaugh High School in Lawrenceburg, Kentucky.
 He graduated in 1944.
-He enlisted with the United States Marine Corps, and served in World War II.
+He then attended Eastern Kentucky University until he entered the U.S. Marine Corps to serve his county in World War II.

 Honors and Awards